-To determine if your chemical is hazardous, use your knowledge, the chemical's original label and/or the chemical's Safety Data Sheet (SDS) to determine if the waste is corrosive, flammable, toxic, reactive, persistent in the environment and/or mutagenic or carcinogenic, as defined in the below sub-sections.
+To determine if your chemical is hazardous, use your knowledge, the chemical's original label and/or the chemical's SDS to determine if the waste is corrosive, flammable, toxic, reactive, persistent in the environment and/or mutagenic or carcinogenic, as defined in the below sub-sections.
+For additional reference, MyChem inventory lists indicate which chemicals are considered hazardous.